heyellieday/heyellieday-angular/README.md

-ellie.codes
+heyellieday-angular
 ===========

-Personal site built with angularjs and other fun stuff to be determined.
+Personal brand site.
+Uses a Bootstrap starter them with some custom HTML & CSS.
+Utilizes some AngularJS for the loading of Posts and Portfolio objects.